-It is a matter of integrity, social and Christian responsibility, and also educational necessity that all the policies and practices of Casey Grammar School include the principles of Pastoral Care.
+It is a matter of integrity, social and Christian responsibility, and also educational necessity that all the policies and practices of Casey Grammar School include the principles of student well-being.
 Resilience, confidence, creativity and leadership are some of the many strengths that we look to engender in our students, in addition to fostering a love of lifelong learning.

 Studies reveal strong and consistent relationships between the number of developmental assets present in young people’s lives and the degree to which they develop in positive and healthful ways.
 Results show that the greater the numbers of Developmental Assets are experienced by young people, the more positive and successful their development (see Developmental Assets document).

-Pastoral care is provided by Homeroom teacher’s classroom teachers, Mentors, Year Level Coordinators, Head of Pastoral Care and Discipline, Chaplain and Psychologist.
+Student well-being is provided by Homeroom teacher’s classroom teachers, Mentors, Year Level Coordinators, Head of Student Well-being, Chaplain and Psychologist.
 We seek to provide resources for students and families to help them to deal with issues or problems which may arise in their lives.